 DESIGN/ PROTOTYPING AND USABILITY TESTING

-- The first screen with the question (do you know what you want: yes/no) is very confusing, it needs to have another copywriting.
+- The first screen (“do you know what you want: yes/no”) was regarded as confusing, and needed better copywriting.

 - The circles didn’t match the visual identity of the brand, which are squares.

 We used this feedback to improve our flow and wireframes.